LiorKogan/V1/README.md

 Again, the fact that this pattern would never have assignments can be detected during query analysis.

-For any quantifier except _all_ - a relationship type-tag defined in a branch can only be referenced in that branch.
+For any quantifier except _All_ - a relationship type-tag defined in a branch can only be referenced in that branch.

 A relationship type-tag defined right of a negator can only be referenced right of that negator.